 Help your soap to last longer by using one of these unique 3"x5" handcrafted resin soap dishes.
 Rubber bumpers on the bottom protect countertops and keep the dish from sliding across wet surfaces.
 There are several varieties available and all are gorgeous!
+Read on for descriptions of different options.

 All pictures shown are for illustrative purposes only!
 The exact soap dish you receive will be different, but similar, to the photographs.